 Counting tools such as an organized spreadsheet if you’re completing it manually or a barcode scanner if you’re using an inventory management system

-How to Conduct a Cycle Count
+How To Conduct A Cycle Count

-Step 1: Start with Clean Records
+Step 1: Start With Clean Records

-Step 2: Create a Cycle Count Report
+Step 2: Create A Cycle Count Report

 Set up an inventory cycle count report using a spreadsheet or an inventory management system, like Shopventory, to track which products you have accounted for and any discrepancies.